Dr. Alex Stone, DPT, CSCS

 It’s not uncommon to find percussion massagers with far less hits per minute.
 For instance some high end guns like Theraguns or Achedaway Pro will deliver just 2450-2800rpm.

-This is absolutely not a red flag, it usually just means the amplitude is longer, therefore, justifying the lowered percussions
+In our experience, this is absolutely not a red flag, it usually just means the amplitude is longer, therefore, justifying the lowered percussions

 In fact, we are yet to see a device able to rev higher than 3000 rpm with 14 or 16mm stroke length.
 It is either a high amplitude or high frequency, not both.